Verizon Fios vs. Spectrum Internet

-For potential Spectrum customers, the Spectrum Internet package just isn’t a great option.
-With a maximum download speed of only up to 100 Mbps (wireless speeds may vary), the package can work if you just need internet for one or two people, but it’ll buckle if multiple people are taking regular video calls or streaming TV shows.
+For potential Spectrum customers, the Spectrum Internet package is a decent option.
+With a maximum download speed of 200 Mbps (wireless speeds may vary), the package can work if your household is taking regular video calls or streaming TV shows.

 Spectrum Internet Ultra will be the best option for most customers, because the package offers better home internet speeds for the price.
 With maximum download speeds of 400 Mbps (wireless speeds may vary), more people at your house can download files or watch Netflix without a hiccup.

 Like with most cable internet providers, Spectrum’s upload speeds are decent, but nothing to write home about.
 Spectrum’s coverage area stretches across 41 states including Texas, New York, and California.